Skip to main content

 Data attributes:

-• address: Address that denotes who called the method.
+• address: Address or ContractId that denotes who called the method (also known as the caller).

-• timestamp: int that denotes the timestamp (Unix epoch standard) of the first block confirming the current transaction.
+• timestamp: Timestamp that denotes the timestamp of the first block confirming the origin transaction.

-• actions: dict where the keys are TokenUid and the values are NCAction objects.
-All actions (deposits and withdrawals) requested in the current transaction.
+• actions: MappingProxyType where the keys are TokenUid and the values are tuples of NCAction objects.
+All actions requested in the current call.
+It may contain zero, one, or more elements.

 Usage: